top of page

 Asaro Mudmen posing in traditional clay masks and body paint in Papua New Guinea, showcasing their eerie and powerful cultural appearance

-Authentic Tribes & Rituals and Ceremonies in Papua New Guinea
+Tribal Performances and Ceremonies in Papua New Guinea

-You will witness:
+You will meet, among others:

 THAL7988 (1).jpg